37 Inspiring Patio Decor Ideas That Are Still in Stock

 Find your zen

 If you don’t think you have enough room for a soothing patio fountain, think again!
 There are some lovely tabletop options that can elevate your space in a pinch.
 This Resin Buddha tabletop fountain is a favorite because it’s super quiet except for the calming sound of trickling water.
 Customize its look by adding a few stones or crystals at the base.
 Did we mention this fountain also has an illuminating LED light?
 Perfect for adding a little glow to a side table.
-Here are more ways to clear your mind.

 Craft a chill-out area